 San Diego History

 In 1821, San Diego came under Mexican rule with little more than 600 residents.
 In 1850, after the Mexican-American War, San Diego became part of the United States as a city of California.
-Although San Diego faced hardships such as smallpox and earthquakes in its earlier history, the city began growing quickly in the early 1900s with the growth of the defense industry, and is now a thriving vacation spot.
+Although San Diego faced hardships such as smallpox and earthquakes in its earlier history, the city began developing quickly in the early 1900s with the growth of the defense industry, and is now a thriving vacation spot.

 San Diego Weather

 San Diego’s weather can vary as much as the landscape.
-The annual average temperature is 63.2° F. Near the beaches the temperature is regulated by the ocean, but desert temperatures can vary by 30° F within 24 hours.
-But, so much of San Diego runs along the coastline that the Pacific winds keep summers mild and winters warm with very few severe storms for most residents.
+The annual average temperature is 63.2° F. Near the beaches the temperature is regulated by the ocean, but desert temperatures can vary by 30° within 24 hours.
+However, so much of San Diego runs along the coastline that the Pacific winds keep summers mild and winters warm with very few severe storms for most residents.

 San Diego Transportation

 San Diego has the nation’s busiest one-runway airport.
 Despite its limited offering of international flights, Condé Nast Traveler Magazine ranked it #1 among California airports in 2010, in their annual Business Travel Awards.
 For traveling around the city, biking and walking are very popular among residents.
 Even the public transportation is bicycle-friendly.

 Living in California in general can be expensive, but living in San Diego is more affordable than most major California cities.
 While housing is more expensive, San Diego residents pay an average amount for groceries, healthcare, utilities, and transportation.
 To help you figure out if your budget will make it in San Diego, here are some cost of living tools.

 San Diego Schools

 San Diego is the second largest school district in California with more than 132,000 students receiving an education.
 Your child is sure to learn the scholarly and social necessities to succeed in the world.
 University of California San Diego was rated the 5th best public university across the globe by Times Higher Education in 2018.